How to Enable Linux on Windows 11 and 10 (WSL 2)

 Step 1: Enable Virtual Machine Platform and WSL from Windows Features

 First of all, we need to enable Virtual Machine Platform and Windows Subsystem for Linux from Windows Features.
-To do that, open RUN by pressing Windows + R keyboard shortcut.
-After that, type optionalfeatures and press Enter to launch Optional Windows Features window.
+To do that, open RUN by pressing the Windows + R keyboard shortcut.
+After that, type optionalfeatures and press Enter to launch the Optional Windows Features window.

 Go To Run Type Optional Features And Press Enter To Launch Optional Windows Features